Role-playing games (RPGs) are everywhere you look. Sure, some prefer to join an online collaboration and team up to defeat enemy teams.

 In most cases, an adult human is between 25 – 28 millimeters.
 All other gaming pieces are created to scale established by the baseline of the initial adult human piece.

-As you think about searching for the best place to get your D&D miniatures, let’s take a deeper look at why the size of these pieces matters.
+Maybe now your dreaming of your future creations or wondering about the best place to get your D&D miniatures, but for now, let’s take a deeper look at why the size of these pieces matters.

 What Does 25 – 28 Millimeter Scale Mean in D&D Miniatures?